dev-diaries/web/_social-posts/dev-tools-local-storage.md

 {:.post-content}
 Local storage is a client side storage mechanism with at least 5MB (varies from browser to browser) of storage and doesn't expire unless explicitly cleared.
 It is protocol (http vs. https) specific and is localized to a domain.
-Unlike session storage, it doesn't clear when the browser is closed so it sticks around even after a user has quit their browser and comes back.
+Unlike session storage, it isn't cleared when the browser is closed so it sticks around even after a user has quit their browser and comes back.
 Luckily for us dev tools makes it easy for us to view and edit our local storage: